Your Right to Have your Repairs Completed

 |Toilet not flushing where there is no other toilet in the house||1 day|

 |Unsafe power or lighting socket, or electrical fitting||1 day|

 |Unsafe timber flooring or stair treads||3 days|

 |Mechanical extractor fan in internal kitchen or bathroom not working||7 days|

 *It should be noted that in most circumstances when you suffer from a total loss of electric power, gas or water supply it will be the responsibility of the public utility company that provides these services (Scottish Power, Scottish Gas or Scottish Water) to reinstate your supply.
-Unfortunately Wishaw and District Housing Association has no control over the response time for these companies.
+Unfortunately Wishaw and District Housing has no control over the response time for these companies.